Spatio-temporal, multi-field deep learning of shock propagation in meso-structured media: Performance Metrics

 \section{Performance Metrics}

-This appendix states the exact formulas used to compute the four quantities of interest (QoIs): mean squared error (MSE), intersection over union (IoU), structural similarity index measure (SSIM), and conservation of mass (CM).
-Let $p_f^{(s)}(i,j;t)$ and $g_f^{(s)}(i,j;t)$ denote the predicted and ground-truth values, respectively, for field $f \in \{1,\dots,7\}$ at grid index $(i,j)$, time $t$, and sample $s$.
+This appendix states the exact formulas used to compute the five performance metrics: mean squared error (MSE), intersection over union (IoU), structural similarity index measure (SSIM), conservation of mass (CM), and normalized shock-front location error ($\mathrm{SFE}_{\mathrm{norm}}$).
+Let $p_f^{(s)}(i,j;t)$ and $g_f^{(s)}(i,j;t)$ denote the predicted and ground truth values, respectively, for field $f \in \{1,\dots,7\}$ at grid index $(i,j)$, time $t$, and sample $s$.
 Sums run over all grid points of the computational mask $M^{(s)}(t)$ unless stated otherwise.
 When results are reported as a single number, we average over fields, time steps, and test samples.